t2koan07/weather-app/README.md

 # Weather App

-A responsive, mobile-friendly and modern multi-functional weather web app that provides real-time weather services, temperature comparison, and a small interactive mini-game — all in one sleek package.
-Whether you're looking to quickly check the weather, compare two cities, or dodge raindrops in StormDodger, this app has you covered.
-With a clean UI, dynamic weather-based backgrounds, and support for both Finnish and English, it's designed for an engaging and practical user experience.
+A responsive, mobile-friendly weather web app featuring real-time forecasts, city temperature comparisons, and an interactive mini-game called StormDodger.
+With a clean UI, dynamic weather-based backgrounds, and full bilingual support (Finnish & English), the app provides a sleek and practical user experience.

 Built using HTML, CSS, and JavaScript.